Jorzolino Falkenstein: Club career

 In the latter part of his career, he ventured into lower-level football in Italy and Belgium, including a two-year period at VV Gemert in the Derde Divisie, where he had previously played earlier in his career.
 In 2023, he reunited with the Italian Eccellenza side Civitanovese, where he had previously been part of the team from 2018 to 2020.

+He later played for Montemilone Pollenza ASD and CHC Den Bosch before joining HVV Helmond in summer 2026.